Doctors: Scalise remains critical, but 'excellent recovery' possible

 A single rifle wound caused "substantial damage" to Scalise's internal organs and blood loss, his doctor explained Friday.

+On Friday, the FBI identified the guns found at the scene of the shooting as a 9 mm handgun and a 7.62-caliber rifle.

+When Scalise arrived in the hospital, he had an "imminent risk of death" and was "as critical as you can be," doctors also said.

-A man opened fire on a Congressional baseball team as Republicans were practicing for an annual game to be played at Nationals Park Thursday.
-Congressional aide Zack Barth and Capitol Police Officers David Bailey were also shot in the attack, but have been released from the hospital.
+James T. Hodgkinson, 66, allegedly opened fire on a Congressional baseball team as Republicans were practicing for an annual game to be played at Nationals Park Thursday.
+Congressional aide Zack Barth, Tysons Food lobbyist Matt Mika and Capitol Police Officer David Bailey were also shot in the attack, but have since been released from the hospital.

-Scalise's Chief of Staff also shared a message from the congressman's family.
+Scalise's Chief of Staff shared a message from the congressman's family at a Friday press conference.

-His family said they appreciate the support they've received from lawmakers and the president, and are "forever grateful" for the bravery of the special agents.
+His family said they appreciate the support they've received from lawmakers and the president, and are thankful for the bravery of the special agents.

 Griner and Bailey have been hailed as heroes after taking down the shooter.